American Federation of Teachers: Active shooter drills

 In 2020, the union along with the National Education Association issued a report expressing opposition to active shooter drills being held in schools, calling on the drills to be revised or eliminated.

 Share My Lesson

 In 2012, AFT partnered with Britain's TES Connect to create a curriculum sharing website called Share My Lesson.
 The AFT and TES invested $10 million to develop the site.

-Reception
+Criticism

 In 2010, four American film documentaries, most notably Waiting for Superman, portrayed the AFT as hurting children by opposing charter schools and protecting incompetent teachers.